CenterForSpatialResearch/conflict_urbanism_sp2020/_posts/2020-05-06-andersson.md

 Efrat, Z. (2018).
 The Object of Zionism.
 Leipzig: Spector Books.

 Howe, K. (1997).
 Revealing the Holy Land : the photographic exploration of Palestine.
 Santa Barbara, CA: University of California Press, 37.

 Institute for Palestine Studies.
 (1997).
 Peace Monitor: 16 February-15 May 1997, Journal of Palestine Studies, 26(4), pp. 126-137

+Kaminker, S. (1997).
+For Arabs Only: Building Restrictions in East Jerusalem, Journal of Palestine Studies, 26(4), pp. 5-16

+Lipschits, O., Gadot, Y., Arubas, B. & Oeming, M. (2011).
+Palace and Village, Paradise and Oblivion: Unraveling the Riddles of Ramat Rahel, Near Eastern Archaeology, 74(1), pp. 1-49

+Segal, R. & Weizman, E. (2003).
+A Civilian Occupation: The Politics of Israeli Architecture.
+Verso Books.

+The Palestine Exploration Fund.
+(1888).
+The Survey of Western Palestine - A General Index.
+London: Harrison & Sons, 86.

+Institute for Palestine Studies.
+(1997).
+Peace Monitor: 16 February-15 May 1997, Journal of Palestine Studies, 26(4), pp. 126-137